jagi/meteor-astronomy/README.md

 };
 ```

-Thanks to the above code we can write.
+Now, thanks to that, we can create a class and add some methods accessing its schema as in the example below.

 ```js
 Post = Astronomy.Class(/* ... */);